radiasoft/sirepo/README.md

 # ![Sirepo](https://github.com/radiasoft/images/blob/master/sirepo/Sirepo_logo.png)

 ## Sirepo brings computational science to the cloud.

-## Develop, run and share your HPC simulations.
+Develop, run and share your HPC simulations.

 Sirepo brings Clickable Physics(TM) to your desktop and mobile devices.

 Simply go to [our beta site](https://beta.sirepo.com): beta.sirepo.com.

 No signup is required and Sirepo is completely free.

-:arrow_down:
-### Sirepo can also be downloaded!
+### Sirepo can also be downloaded! :arrow_down:
+1. Curl Installer
+2. Install with Docker
+3. Install with Vagrant

+#### Curl Installer
 You can use our
 [curl installer on your Mac, PC (Cygwin only), or Linux box](https://github.com/radiasoft/download/blob/master/README.md) as follows: